HR-CMGT/PRG06-vue-workshop/README.md

    element.innerHTML = this.name
 }
 ```
+The strength of Reactive frameworks such as Vue, React and Angular is that it we can bind DOM elements (our UI) to data in components.
+This is called **reactive data**.

 In a reactive framework, we use moustache syntax `{{ }}` to connect our state directly to a DOM element.

 **app.vue - reactive framework**